Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 • Blue-green algae such as spirulina

-These types of seaweed have different tastes and their nutritional profiles slightly differ.
+These types of seaweed have different tastes and their nutritional profiles differ slightly.
 Wakame is commonly used to make seaweed salad.

-Eating seaweed is a great way to get most nutrients without taking too many calories
+Eating seaweed is a great way to get a lot of nutrients without consuming too many calories.

 • Calories: 45